Rhode Island Water Quality at a Glance

 PFAS Contamination Response

-- Source Identification: Six major PFAS contamination sources have been identified including Department of Defense sites, fire stations, textile mills, and Superfund sites, with targeted remediation efforts underway.
+• Source Identification: Major PFAS contamination sources have been identified including Naval Station Newport, fire stations throughout the state, textile mills, and Superfund sites, with targeted remediation efforts underway.

 Small and Disadvantaged Communities

-- Lead Service Line Replacement: Providence Water received $6.4 million in federal grants to assist disadvantaged neighborhoods with private lead service line replacement, protecting vulnerable populations from lead exposure.
+• Lead Service Line Replacement: Providence Water received $6.4 million in federal WIIN Act grants to assist disadvantaged neighborhoods with private lead service line replacement, protecting vulnerable populations from lead exposure.

 Looking Forward: 2025-2030